 - Unofficial copies of transcripts from all higher education institutions attended.

 Note: You will still need to send official copies of your transcripts to the Office of Admissions, but an unofficial copy will be sufficient for the department to review your application.
+GRE scores are not required for the application to Art History’s graduate programs.

 - Three letters of recommendation, preferably by Art History faculty with whom you have studied.
 You will identify three recommenders in your application; they will then be notified by email that their letters are requested.